Marketionist/webdriverio-cucumber-steps/README.md

 provided as a string in **"page"."object"**).
 - `I/user set(s) cookie ... from ...` - set cookie for the current domain
 (cookie provided as a string in **object** from **page**).
+4. `I/user print(s) cookies` - output all cookies that are currently set.

 ### Then steps
-4. `the title should be "..."` - verify that title of the current browser window/tab equals to the text (provided in "" as a string).
+5. `the title should be "..."` - verify that title of the current browser window/tab equals to the text (provided in "" as a string).

 ## Contributing